raramayo/HeatMap_Tables_Python/Docs/Mini_Tutorial.md

 # HeatMap_Tables Mini Tutorial

-## How to Use the Script to Generate Heat Map Tables
+## How to Use the Script to Generate Heat Map Tables:

 + ### Prepare Your Environment: